csci479/csci479.github.io/archive/18/docs/syllabus.md

 ### Group Responsibilities
-- **Asessing their success as a team:** A number of tasks throughout the semester, including the final project, will be completed in teams.
+- **Team assessment:** A number of tasks throughout the semester, including the final project, will be completed in teams.
 Contribution to team work is an essential part of the course.
 Team work includes design, coding, testing, writing, technical presentations, and research.
 To assess how teams are working together, we will use a survey to collect data.

-**If there are consistent problems with a team member**, the instructor will re-weight other dimensions of their final grade to reflect their contribution
+The goal of the survey is not necessarily to assign grades for each team member.
+Rather the survey is used to gauge how the team is doing and to see which areas the team can improve. _Note: If there are consistent, significant problems with a team member, the instructor may re-weight other dimensions of their final grade to reflect their contribution_
-{: .notice .notice-red}

-- **Following _agile_ processes and artifacts:** Each team will maintain a _Product Backlog_ and a _Sprint Backlog_.
+- **Product backlog and sprint backlog:** Each team will maintain a _Product Backlog_ and a _Sprint Backlog_.
 While the format of Product Backlog and Sprint Backlog varies greatly, we will pick a simple, yet effective one to use.
 The backlogs should be updated regularly to reflect the product progress and team work.

-- **Designing and presenting the architecture of their system:** Student teams will present to the class a system architecture.
+- **System architecture and overall design:** Student teams will present to the class a system architecture.
 The overall design should include major components of the system, interaction among the major components, snapshots of screens, user interfaces, and other artifacts to show how the system might work together.

 - **Project progress reports and presentations:** While we will exchange information about the project at each of our meetings, two formal progress reports and presentations are required during the semester.